 A crispy outer shell with soft seasoned cheesy sausage grits inside … Manna from Heaven!!
 It was good.
 It was REAL good.

-You can use your extra grits to make a basic fried cake, or perhaps do it up right by adding whatever you want.
+You can use your leftover grits to make a basic fried cake, or perhaps do it up right by adding whatever you want.
 It’s super easy to do and the tastes and textures are just wonderful.

-Brown up some sausage and grate some cheese, you may want to throw in a bit of onion with the sausage, as we did.
+Brown up some sausage and grate some cheddar cheese, you may want to throw in a bit of onion with the sausage, as we did.

 Now comes the hard part … put it in the refrigerator until tomorrow morning.